David-L-R/David-L-R/README.md

 - A Programming Mentor
 - An Education Specialist
 - A Software Developer
-- Ex-Principle of a school franchise
+- Ex-Principal of a school franchise

 ## 🎖️ Extensive Experience